taurus-org/taurus/doc/source/tep/TEP16.md

 ## Relationship with other Enhancement Proposals

-This TEP obsoletes totallly or partially some previous Enhancement Proposals (EP), as summarized here:
+This TEP obsoletes totally or partially some previous Enhancement Proposals (EP), as summarized here:

 - TEP7: most of the contribution procedure is no longer applicable due